Kids Jumping is not really bad. But is it in a safe place?

 Autistic children are highly likely to jump up and down as a fidgeting sign or need some proprioceptive input.

-Safe alternatives to too much jumping by an autistic child
+Safe alternatives to too much autistic jumping by your child

-You can, however, transfer this energy by getting them an alternative way to do their jumping.
+You can transfer this jumping energy by getting them an alternative way to do their jumping.
 Rather than show stimming behaviors where they are jumping on beds and couches, which might turn out to be dangerous, ask your child to jump on a trampoline.

 A trampoline is way safer than your couch since there is no risk of breaking anything.
 At the same time, if you have a safety bar and net, falls could be prevented instead of jumping on the couches that have risks written all through.